-If specified, the checksum used verify that the downloaded file is the expected must be specified <algo>:<digest>.
-For example, one as SHA256:cc211f0dfd9a05ca3841ce1141b292898b2dd2d3f08286affadf823a7e58df93.
+If specified, the checksum is used verify that the downloaded file is the to expected It specified <algo>:<digest>.
+For example, one. must be as SHA256:cc211f0dfd9a05ca3841ce1141b292898b2dd2d3f08286affadf823a7e58df93.

 slicer.util.downloadFile(url, targetFilePath, checksum=None, reDownloadIfChecksumInvalid=True)

 Download url to local storage as targetFilePath